 If you walk around as a user and your smartphone or tablet moves out of the light antenna's line of sight, then another light antenna takes over.

-Moreover, there is no longer any interference from a neighbouring Wi-Fi network, the researchers noted.
+Moreover, there is no longer any interference from a

 The work of Oh is part of the wider 'BROWSE' project headed by professor of broadband communication technology Ton Koonen, and with funding from the European Research Council.